tidbcloud/terraform-provider-tidbcloud/README.md

 Now, you can use the tidbcloud provider!

-### Get projectId with project Data Source
+### Get projectId with projects Data Source

-Let us get all the projects by project data source first:
+Let us get all the projects by projects data source first:
 - Use `data` block to define the data source of tidbcloud, it consists of the data source type and the data source name.
-In this example, data source type is `tidbcloud_project` and the name is `example_project`.
+In this example, data source type is `tidbcloud_projects` and the name is `example_project`.
 The prefix of the type maps to the name of the provider.
 - Use `output` block to get the information, and expose information for other Terraform configurations to use.
 It is similar to return values in programming languages.
 See [official doc](https://www.terraform.io/language/values/outputs) for more detail

 Besides, you can find all the supported configs for the data source and resource [here](./docs)